hallpaz/3dsystems20/docs/project.md.md

 *Optimizing vertices positions*

 We tried some other silhouettes before figuring out the problem.
-We were trying to freely optimize the vertices positions, which is equivalent to a non rigid deformation of the object, but we are actually interested in applying a rigid transformation to locate objects inside the scene accordingly to an expected silhouette.
+We were trying to freely optimize the vertices positions, which produces a non rigid deformation on the object, but we are actually interested in applying a rigid transformation to locate objects inside the scene accordingly to an expected silhouette.

 ![enter image description here](img/other_silhouettes.png) *Other silhouettes that didn't work*